 Inform consists of a compiler, often called "Inform" in its own right, together with a library of standard rules written in the Inform language: you need both of these to get anything done.
 You can download them from here, and will then need to install them, that is, set them up in working order on your computer.
 There are also six standard example games and the Inform Designer's Manual.
 You can get these, or browse them online, from the Resources area, which also includes links to a huge range of optional extras.
 Lastly, since Inform works by translating your textual description of an imaginary world into a simulation called a story file, you will need some way to write textual descriptions.
-Every computer has a text editor supplied with it, or you could even use a word-processor at a pinch, provided you saved your writing in plain text format at all times.
+Almost every computer has a text editor supplied with it, or you could even use a word-processor at a pinch, provided you saved your writing in plain text format at all times.
 Some text editors are very much better than others, and a few can be made Inform-aware enough to provide convenient extra features, so shop around.
 Since Inform is a system for creating story files, it will only be useful if you have the means to read (or play, or explore) them.
 This means having another program called an interpreter.
 If you've played interactive fiction before then you probably already have one, but if not, see the Z-Machine area of this site.
 You'll likely find a choice of interpreters for your system, and can pick whichever you like best.
 To sum up: Compiler - makes story files - different on different computers - essential To begin by downloading the current compiler and library, follow this link, and then turn to the installation notes.

 Shopping List